SkepticMystic/chemondis-weather-api/README.md

 }
 ```

+### Query Parameters

+The following query parameters can be used to customize the response:

+- `lang`: The language to return the weather description in.
+Defaults to `en`.
+Supported values are:
+  - `en` (English)
+  - `de` (German)
+  - `af` (Afrikaans)

 ## Configuration

 The following environment variables can be set to configure the API.
-They can be set in a `.env` file in the root of the project, or passed directly to the [deployment command](#deployment).
+They can be set in a `.env` file in the root of the project.

 - `CACHE_TTL_MINS`: The time-to-live (TTL) for the cache, in minutes.
 Defaults to 5 minutes.